PhilipMur/ZipFile_Cracker/README.md

 # ZipFile_Cracker
-C# program to crack password protected .zip files and .7z files
+C# program to crack password protected encrypted .zip files and .7z files

 A simple Password cracker for Password Protected zipped files and folders that use the extension (.zip or .7z).